qin-andrew123/andyq.github.io/_posts/2023-09-01-Baseball-Rising.md

 preview: /assets/BaseballPreview.png
 ---

-I am currently working on Baseball Rising as a gameplay engineer!
+I was working on Baseball Rising as a gameplay engineer for the fall of 2023!
 In this game, you and your fellow group of cavemen and women must work together to create the world's first game of baseball while overcoming all the obstacles that come with living in the neolithic era!

 I am primarily working on developing an AI behavior tree for the boar enemy for Baseball Rising.